bradpotter/front-page-manager/README.md

 The Customizer feature of this plugin is non-functional.
 This plugin is experimental.
 Do not use in a production site.

+## Demo

+A demo of the plugin in action can be seen at: [http://bradpotter.com/front-page-manager-plugin/](http://bradpotter.com/front-page-manager-plugin/)

 ## Credits

 Created by [Brad Potter](https://twitter.com/bradleypotter)